Graduate School

 2. Brown University awards doctoral students stipends, tuition and health insurance with the express expectation, and for the express reason, that students devote themselves fully to the prospect of becoming the very best possible scholar during their time as a graduate student at Brown.

 3. In any given academic term (spring, summer, or fall), a graduate student’s stipend is attached to a particular activity, either a fellowship, teaching assistantship, research assistantship, or proctorship as a part of the candidate’s scholarly training.
-The Graduate School has a longstanding policy that a student should spend no more than an average of twenty (20) hours per week on these activities, a policy designed to protect a student’s time available for scholarly activities such as coursework, reading, research and writing that are also a part of graduate training.
+The Graduate School has a longstanding policy that a student should spend no more than an average of 20 hours per week on these activities, a policy designed to protect a student’s time available for scholarly activities such as coursework, reading, research and writing that are also a part of graduate training.
 The Graduate School also recognizes that various training opportunities outside stipended appointments can play important roles in preparing graduate students for careers both inside and outside of academe.
 For stipended graduate students in good standing, the Graduate Council is supportive of such additional training opportunities.
-Consistent with the rationale behind the policy limiting assistantships and proctorships to twenty (20) hours per week, such paid activities by graduate students in receipt of Graduate School stipends should not exceed twelve (12) hours per week.
-Students wishing to exceed this limit must obtain permission from both their advisor and a Dean of Academic Affairs at the Graduate School.
+Consistent with the rationale behind the policy limiting assistantships and proctorships to 20 hours per week, such paid activities by graduate students in receipt of Graduate School stipends should not exceed 12 hours per week.
+Students wishing to exceed this limit must obtain permission from the Director of Graduate Study (DGS) in their program, their advisor (if applicable), and the relevant dean in the Graduate School.
 Regulations of outside agencies that provide funding to specific students, as well as those governing visas for international students, must be observed at all times.

 Questions

-For questions about this policy, or to request a waiver of the 12 hour limitation, students should contact graduate_dean@brown.edu.
+For questions about this policy, or to request a waiver of the 12 hour limitation, contact graduate_dean@brown.edu.